 There have been many landmark contests, such as the election of Hiram Revels, the first African American senator, in 1870.
 In 1932 Hattie Caraway of Arkansas became the first woman elected to the Senate.
 In 1948, when Margaret Chase Smith was elected to the Senate, she became the first woman to serve in both houses of Congress.
 In her 1960 bid for reelection, Smith made history again when she defeated Lucia Cormier.
 Senators have been elected by write-in votes and some have seen their elections contested.
 There have been landslide elections, while others were decided by the slimmest of margins.

-Unusual circumstances also have produced some unique elections.
-In 1861, for example, in the midst of the Civil War, a pro-Union faction within the seceded state of Virginia created its own government and elected its own U.S. senators.
+Unusual circumstances also have produced some uniquely historic elections.
+In 1858, for example, the new Republican Party gained ground, setting the stage for 1860, when Republicans took control of the Senate, the House, and the presidency.
+In 1861, in the midst of the Civil War, a pro-Union faction within the seceded state of Virginia created its own government and elected its own U.S. senators.